ankitnewjobs/Azure-Practices-Examples/Example: 07/Demo.md

 - Assignment	Static
 - Routing Preference	Microsoft network

-5. On the Backend pools tab, click Add a Backend Pool with the following settings (leave others with their default values).
+5. On the Backend Pools tab, click Add a Backend Pool with the following settings (leave others with their default values).
 Click + Add (twice) and then click Next: Inbound rules.

-- Setting	Value
+**- Setting	Value**

 - Name	az104-be

 - Virtual network	az104-06-vnet1

 - Backend Pool Configuration	NIC

 - Click Add to add a virtual machine

 - az104-06-vm0	check the box

 - az104-06-vm1	check the box

 6. As you have time, review the other tabs, then click Review + Create.
 Ensure there are no validation errors, then click Create.